 Named after a thoroughbred also known as the ‘Royal Mare’, Parfums de Marly Darcy reflects the refined and elegant spirit of its namesake.
 Ambrosial and sparkling with citrus and sweet floral notes at first, the musk and patchouli create a lastingly evocative base that nods to their vintage heritage yet remains totally contemporary.
 The golden version of the Parfums de Marly bottle (left) is one of the most dressing table-worthy we’ve seen for some time.

-Parfums de Marly Delina, meanwhile (pictured right), was chosen by The Perfume Society for our Latest Launches Discovery Box in Spring 2017 – created by star perfumer Quentin Bisch, a floral tribute ‘to luminous and sensual femininity’.
+Parfums de Marly Delina, meanwhile, was created by star perfumer Quentin Bisch, a floral tribute ‘to luminous and sensual femininity’.
 Turkish rose, lily of the valley and peony are accented by lychee, rhubarb and bergamot, with a touch of nutmeg, flourishes of vanilla alongside cashmeran and white musks, enveloped in frankincense and rich woods.
 The utter prettiness of the ‘juice’ is echoed in the be-tasseled ballerina pink flacon – and truly, this is as feminine as perfume gets.

-With stunning bottles and a wide range of luxurious fragrances that encompass every taste it is easy to fall head over heels for this heritage brand.
+With stunning bottles and a wide range of luxurious fragrances for men and women that encompass every taste it is easy to fall head over heels for this heritage brand.
 For truly, Parfums de Marly have cracked the code of mixing historic intrigue with contemporary style…